devnich/r-programming/README.md

     }
     ```

+## Review Subsetting section

+Subsetting is frequently an alternative to if-else statements in R

 ## Iteration

-1. Look at iteration statement template in curriculum.Rmd
+1. Look at Iteration template in curriculum.Rmd

 2. Basic For loop